SkrideOne/cx/rust_docs/repos_handbook.md

-# Best Practices for Organising Rust Code and Repositories (Nightly 1.90 – Best Practice 2025)
+# Best Practices for Organising Rust Code and Repositories (Nightly 1.91 – Best Practice 2025)

 Modern Rust development emphasises maintainability, clarity and efficiency.
-This manual summarises best-practice guidance (circa 2025) for organising code and repositories when using the Rust nightly 1.90 toolchain.
+This manual summarises best‑practice guidance (circa 2025) for organising code and repositories when using the Rust nightly 1.91 toolchain.
+Nightly 1.91 builds on the improvements introduced in 1.90—such as `Vec::with_capacity` now guaranteeing it allocates at least the requested capacity and many `std::arch` intrinsics being callable from safe code when the appropriate CPU features are enabled【684066008670463†L134-L140】—and retains the same project‑structuring principles.
 Recommendations follow official documentation, the Rust API Guidelines and the Cargo book.
-Typical cases (library/binary projects, workspaces, FFI and concurrency-heavy crates) are covered first, followed by non-typical situations.
+Typical cases (library/binary projects, workspaces, FFI and concurrency‑heavy crates) are covered first, followed by non‑typical situations.

 ---